galichinsky/blackjack/README.md

 The objective of Blackjack, also known as Twenty-One, is to beat the dealer by getting a hand value closer to 21 than the dealer's hand, without going over 21.

 # How to Win
-* Blackjack: If your first two cards are an Ace and a 10-value card (10, Jack, Queen, King), this is an automatic win (Blackjack).
+* Blackjack: If your first two cards are an Ace and a 10-value card (10, Jack, Queen, King), this is an automatic win (Blackjack), unless the dealer also draws a Blackjack, it will be

 * Higher Value than Dealer: If your hand total is closer to 21 than the dealer's hand total without going bust, you win.
 Winnings are typically paid out at 1:1.